KishoreKammela/JobBoardly/docs/admin-features.md

   - **Functionality**: Includes search, sorting, pagination.
   - (Tab hidden for Support Agents and Moderators).

+- **Legal Content Management Tab:** (Visible and Editable by SuperAdmins only)

+  - **View & Edit**: SuperAdmins can view and edit the content of the Privacy Policy and Terms of Service pages using a Markdown-supported textarea.
+  - **Content Storage**: Legal content is stored in a dedicated Firestore collection (`legalContent`).
+  - **Saving**: Requires confirmation.
+Changes are reflected live on public pages.
+  - (Tab hidden for Admins, Moderators, Support Agents, Data Analysts).

 - **AI Feature Management Tab (Conceptual Placeholder):** (Visible to SuperAdmins only)
   - A placeholder UI to indicate where future controls for enabling/disabling specific AI features (e.g., AI Career Path Advisor, Dynamic Summary Generator, AI Recruiter Assistant) will reside.
 Currently non-functional.
   - This section will be expanded into a comprehensive "Platform Feature Toggle Management" system.